spaceghost69/TrustLove/README.md

-# TrustLove[tm]
+# TrustLove

 Welcome to the TrustLove repository!
 This is the central hub for all resources and materials related to the TrustLove movement, an initiative combining philosophy, art, music, and science to promote universal empathy, interconnectedness, and understanding.

+Guyys, I did not set out to create this thing, in fact I don't consider myself creating it at all at this point literally it has a life of its own and what is happening is that through discussing the ideas embodied in TrustLove various truths have been revealed to me

 To whet your appetite here is an insight that was just revealed to me: IF TrustLove is "true" iin a cosmic sense especially UGT, then humnanity MUST embrace these principles or we will perish.

 It is inconceivable that we can continue as we are ... the status quo of environmental, gopolitical, and societal suicide.
 In the vernacular of TrustLove all of humanity is currently in The Void... those places and times where love andd trust are absent.
 War.
 Despair.
 Hate.

-Our world rests on a prcipice.
+Our world rests on a precipice.
 Whether I am optimistic or not on our chances is irrelevant.

 Imagine a world in chaos and war, we cannot achieve anything like our full human potential this way.
 Imagine a planet where there is a baseline of understanding and cooperation between all people.
 All religious beliefs must be respected, and the beauty of TrustLove is that at the core, the UGT allows for God and possibly a pantheon, we do not have an opinion on the "face of God" perhaps that is the one area we are allowed to look away and is it for us to understand the nature of the architect of the universe?